fritz-marshal/fritz/doc/user_guide.md

 ![finder](https://user-images.githubusercontent.com/7557205/102672780-a95ea380-4146-11eb-9b2e-386b0d3d677e.gif)

-Only the objects that have been posted to `Fritz`'s `SkyPortal` frontend are saved in its database.
+Only the objects that have been posted to `Fritz`'s `SkyPortal` backend are saved in its database.
 However, `Fritz`'s users can access the complete archive of ZTF alerts via the Alerts page:

 ![alerts](https://user-images.githubusercontent.com/7557205/102672770-a368c280-4146-11eb-9923-da4990897f69.gif)